-Section 680.23(a)(4) in the final rule states that model notices are provided in Appendix C of Part 698, renumbered from Appendix A of Part 680.
-The Commission has provided these model notices to facilitate compliance with the rule.
-However, the final rule does not require use of the model notices.
+Section \\\\.23(a)(4) states that model notices are provided in Appendix C. The Agencies have provided these model notices to facilitate compliance with the rule.
+However, the final rules do not require use of the model notices.

 Consolidated and Equivalent Notices